 Each camping group is required to provide its own camp counselors, doctors, nurses, lifeguards, and cooks.
 Each group is responsible for supplying meals and has the use of our fully equipped commercial kitchen and state-of-the-art gas barbecue grill.

 If you or your organization wishes to sponsor a group’s camp directly, we will be happy to match you with a group.
-For example, Rotary Club of Brandon ’86 sponsored the first Epilepsy Services Foundation Camp.
+For example, Rotary Club of Brandon ’86 sponsored the first Epilepsy Services Foundation Camp and the Rotary Club of Pinellas Park and Rotary District 6950 are sponsoring the first Autism Camp.

 Groups that use the camp include: